-Tumor Treating Fields (TTFields) is a cancer therapy that uses electric fields tuned to specific frequencies to disrupt cell division, inhibiting tumor growth and potentially causing cancer cell death.
+Tumor Treating Fields (or "TTFields") is a cancer therapy that uses electric fields tuned to specific frequencies to disrupt cell division, inhibiting tumor growth, causing cancer cell death, decreasing cell migration, and inhibiting DNA damage response.
 TTFields therapy is delivered through a portable medical device.
-The complete delivery system, called Optune or Optune Lua, includes a portable electric field generator, arrays, rechargeable batteries and accessories.
+The complete delivery system, called Optune or Optune Lua, includes a portable electric field generator, arrays, rechargeable batteries, and accessories.
 Sterile, single-use arrays are placed directly on the skin in the region surrounding the tumor and connected to the electric field generator to deliver therapy.
 Arrays are changed when hair growth or the hydrogel reduces array adhesion to the skin.
 The therapy is designed to be delivered continuously throughout the day and night, and efficacy is strongly correlated to time on therapy.
 When the device is turned on, TTFields are continuously generated within the specific region of the body covered by the arrays.
 Healthy tissues located outside of this region remain unaffected by the therapy.